-With summer winding down in Arlington, now is an ideal time to get a head start on air conditioner maintenance.
+With summer winding down in Arlington, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be blocked with dirt and yard waste.
-This collection can decrease your unit’s efficiency and cause it to malfunction.
+If you haven’t taken care of it this year, it could be blocked with dust and debris from your yard.
+This accumulation can decrease your unit’s efficiency and cause it to malfunction.
 Or require replacement faster.

-We advise having your air conditioning system professionally serviced every year.
+We suggest having your air conditioning system professionally serviced once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on electric bills.
+Clean equipment can be more energy efficient, which could save you money on utility costs.

-Consistent AC maintenance also helps our technicians spot and address small issues before they become high-priced problems.
+Regular AC maintenance also helps our technicians spot and address small issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing